hogeschool/SAD_minor/Assessment.md

 Monday to Thursday the days will have the following program:

 * [on the first monday: 9:00 kick-off, introduction of minor / first quarter]
+* 8:30 - 10:10 - Possibility to retate the exam of previous week
 * 10:10 - Lecturers are in, coffee available, possibility to ask questions
 * 10:30 - 11:00 - Lectures start.
 Not in = too late.
 * 11:00 - 11:20 - Students are creating exam-questions and answers for the exam at Friday.